SubramanyaNR/platformatory.github.io/_events/2023-07-kafka-bengaluru-meetup.md

 About the talk: This talk will explore a pattern that can enable almost any RESTful service (including legacy) into an event-source, as long as it is fronted by an API gateway.
 We will also talk through implications for event-sourcing, CQRS and general transaction processing.
 We will conclude with a demo that leverages Kong - a popular open source API gateway and Kafka

 ### Speakers

-- Mohammad Ghazanfar, Senior Software Engineer II, Confluent
+- {:.speaker-name} Mohammad Ghazanfar, Senior Software Engineer II, Confluent
-- Avinash Upadhyaya, Platform Engineer at Platformatory and Ashwin Venkatesan, Platform Engineer at Platformatory
+- {:.speaker-name} Avinash Upadhyaya, Platform Engineer at Platformatory and Ashwin Venkatesan, Platform Engineer at Platformatory
-- Pavan Keshavamurthy - CTO & Co-founder @ Platformatory.io
+- {:.speaker-name} Pavan Keshavamurthy - CTO & Co-founder @ Platformatory.io